-Sliced baby leeks and young tender regular stem can be used raw in salads.
+Sliced baby leeks and young tender regular stems can be used raw in salads.

-They can also be employed in frittata, pizza, and pasta, and like spring onions in noodles, fried-rice, pulao,...etc., in mouth-watering stir-fries.
+They can also be employed in the frittata, pizza, and pasta, and like spring onions in noodles, fried rice, pulao, etc., in mouth-watering stir-fries.

-Unlike other Allium species like onion, leeks carry less of allyl sulfide gas.
-Hence, less in severity than onions, shallots to cause irritation to skin, mucusa, and eyes.
+Unlike other Allium species like onion, leeks carry less allyl sulfide gas and therefore, cause milder irritation to skin, mucosa, and eyes.
 (Medical disclaimer).

 ≻≻-Back to Vegetables from Leeks.
 Visit here for an impressive list of vegetables with complete illustrations of their nutrition facts and health benefits.